steviegoneevil/ANN-for-DDoS-detection/README.md

 python ProjectANN.py

-Inpur number between 1-7, depending on what you would like to do
+Input number between 1-7, depending on what you would like to do

 ### 1 - Packet Sniffer
 This is a basic packet sniffer